Menu

 What is Read Write Inc?

 Read Write Inc (RWI) is a phonics complete literacy programme that helps all children learn to read fluently so they can focus on developing their skills in comprehension, vocabulary, and spelling.
 The programme is designed for children aged 4-7.
-However, at Chopwell we begin the programme in Nursery and will continue teaching RWI to children beyond the age of 7, as we use a stage, not age approach.
+However, at Chopwell we begin elements of the programme in Nursery and will continue teaching RWI to children beyond the age of 7, as we use a stage, not age approach.
 We have also invested in the 'Fresh Start' approach for our Year 4 - 6 children who continue to need a phonics approach to their learning.
 RWI and Fresh Start were both developed by Ruth Miskin and more information on this can be found at https://ruthmiskin.com/en/find-out-more/parents/.

 How will RWI be taught?